 Register for our upcoming Google My Business webinar at http://www.plumberseo.net/my-business or call us at 866-610-4647.

 Want to know the best places to advertise your plumbing business on the Internet?
 This infographic will get you started.

-The world of Internet Marketing is a very crowed space, so where is the best places to spend your marketing dollars.
-The first thing you have to know is where your clients are.
-Who are your clients and where are they spending time online.
-Lets focus on a residential plumbing service.
+The world of Internet Marketing is a very crowed space, so where are the best places to spend your marketing dollars?
+The first thing you have to know is where your clients are, who your clients are, and where are they spending time online.
+Let’s focus on a residential plumbing service.
 The first thing to look at is Google organic and Google Places.
 For local business this is the very first place you want to show up.
 Next you can try and pick up some low hanging fruit running a PPC campaign using Google Adwords.